RobbieW69/7DTD-Mods-A21/README.md

 + All ammo crafted actually produces 3x times the amount.
 + Sniper rifle FOV when ADS is more now, feels smoother.
 + Added Anvil Schematic.
++ 10% Chance to get a Yucca Juice from cactus.
++ Roll up doors can be picked up by destroying.
++ Lots more Bird nests.
++ Wooden storage crates and other storage containers can now be picked up by destroying.
 </details>

 ##